rurban/ctl/docs/set.md

     I lower_bound (A* self, T key)

-returns an iterator to the first element not less than the given key. _(NYI)_
+returns an iterator to the first element not less than the given key.

     I upper_bound (A* self, T key)

-returns an iterator to the first element greater than the given key. _(NYI)_
+returns an iterator to the first element greater than the given key.

 ## Observers